 Indeed, Ghostwatch's banning, combined with the public outcry it caused and Martin Denham's suicide, sealed the fate of the program.
 It was now a real-life horror story whispered about on playgrounds, a phantom bootleg copy seen by a friend of a friend of a friend.
-When the British Film Institute released Ghostwatch on DVD in 2002, after two decades during which it was unavailable to watch legally, Denham's parents spoke out against the decision, claiming that the show caused their son's death.
+When the British Film Institute released Ghostwatch on DVD in 2002, after years during which it was unavailable to watch legally, Denham's parents spoke out against the decision, claiming that the show caused their son's death.
 Despite their disapproval, Ghostwatch was released.

 Fast-forward to the present day, and Ghostwatch is now available on the horror-themed streaming service Shudder.
 Surprisingly, it still holds up as an effective piece of found footage horror.
 Even knowing the program's staged nature, there is a reality to Ghostwatch, a matter-of-factness that makes its escalating scenes of spookiness feel all too real.
 Perhaps this is, in part, because the haunting featured on the program is based on the case of the Enfield Poltergeist, a real-life paranormal event from 1977 that also served as inspiration for the 2016 horror hit The Conjuring 2.
 No doubt director James Wan was familiar with the infamous BBC special.